jewel/clearskies/protocol/directory.md

 }
 ```

-The receiver should write to a temporary file, perhaps with a ".!clearsky"
+The receiver should write to a temporary file, perhaps a hidden file with a
-extension, until it has been fully received.
-The SHA256 checksum should be
+".!clearsky" extension, until it has been fully received.
+The SHA256 checksum
-verified before replacing the original file.
-On unix systems, rename() should
+should be verified before replacing the original file.
+On unix systems,
-be used to overwrite the original file so that it is done atomically.
+rename() should be used to overwrite the original file so that it is done
+atomically.

 A check should be done on the destination file before replacing it to see if it
 has been changed locally without the changes being noticed.
 If so, the normal